Carlos Delgado: Post-retirement career

 After retiring, Delgado has continued to work in matters closely related to baseball.
 In February 2013, he was announced as the new member of the Board for the Development of the Puerto Rican Full-Time Athlete.
 This agency is directed by the Department of Sports and Recreation of Puerto Rico.

 Also, in March 2013, he served as hitting coach for the Puerto Rico national baseball team that represented the island at the 2013 World Baseball Classic.
 The team finished second in the rankings.
 He reprised his role as hitting coach for Team Puerto Rico in the 2017 World Baseball Classic.

-In his only appearance on the Baseball Hall of Fame ballot in 2015, Delgado received just 3.8% of the vote, below the 5% minimum required to remain on future ballots.
+In his only appearance on the Baseball Hall of Fame BBWAA ballot in 2015, Delgado received just 3.8% of the vote, below the 5% minimum required to remain on future ballots.
 That same year, he was elected to the Canadian Baseball Hall of Fame.
-In November 2025, it was announced that Delgado would appear on the Contemporary Baseball Era Committee ballot for the Baseball Hall of Fame.
+In 2025, it was announced that Delgado would appear on the Contemporary Baseball Era Committee ballot for the Baseball Hall of Fame.
+He received 9 out of 16 votes (56.25%), three votes below the threshold for induction.